Dublin classes resumed at 3:30 p.m., following a power outage. More

-Students seeking admission into the Early Childhood Development and education Program to pursue an Associate of Applied Science degree must first be admitted to the college through records and registration; a Cougar ID card with student identification number and a student email address will be assigned at this time.
+Students seeking admission into the Early Childhood Development and Education Program to pursue an Associate of Applied Science degree must first be admitted to the college through records and registration

 Conditional Acceptance to the ECDE Program (Pre-ECDE status)